 Where the design community meets.

-UX Designer and Researcher Joined about 5 years ago
+UX Designer and Researcher Joined over 5 years ago

 Nicole hasn't posted any stories yet.

 It looks like someone else is offering a connection.
 But I would not book an appointment and then try to do user research unless you are trying to get a lens of the patient.
 I'd ask the office manager to ask a doctor if they'd be willing to provide time or try to contact physician consultants within universities.
 You could always email some doctor's office and explain what you are trying to do.
 When we did testing on physicians, we normally paid anywhere between 150-300 dollars per their hour for testing.
 We also had to be very conscientious of PHI and not take any photos, etc.

 The way I usr my BuJo I use it everyday so something like a weekly checkin is unnecessary.
 But bulley journaling is incredibly flexible so if you feel the need to have weekly checkins, I have seen formats that allow you to do so.